 Lawmakers Urge More Crypto Tax Guidance

-The Bottom Line — Pay Your Taxes in the United States (Even in the Absence of Information)
+The Bottom Line — Pay Your Crypto Taxes in the United States

 While we wait and see what’s next, there’s one action that we know for sure that all crypto investors should take.
 Pay the taxes you owe now.
 More guidance might come, but until it does, the only rule we know is that taxes on crypto must be paid.In the absence of robust IRS guidance, we are still here to guide you with any crypto tax questions.
 Find out more here.